 Co-authored by @brandonjpscott

-In the wake of the Charleston Massacre, images of confessed gunman Dylann Wolf pictured with the Confederated flag draped around him have caused a national outcry.
+A Confederate flag draped around him, pictures of Dylann Wolf after the Charleston Massacre has caused a national outcry.
 Many South Carolinians immediately called for the flag’s removal from the capitol grounds.
 On Tuesday, Governor Nikki Haley pleaded for the same.
 People across the nation have taken to social media to demand that stores #takeitdown from their shelves.
 Wal-Mart, eBay, Etsy, and Amazon quickly responded, all announcing they would stop selling items displaying the confederate flag.
-This situation is now at a point where Warner Brothers, the company who has owned and licensed the The Dukes of Hazard‘s infamous General Lee for decades, have decided to #takeitdown and remove General Lee’s Confederate flag from the roof of the vehicle.
+This situation is now at a point where Warner Brothers, the company that has owned and licensed The Dukes of Hazard‘s infamous General Lee for decades, have decided to #takeitdown and remove General Lee’s Confederate flag from the roof of the vehicle.
 In a reply to Yahoo Auto, Warner Brothers stated:

 “Warner Bros.
 Consumer Products has one licensee producing die-cast replicas and vehicle model kits featuring the General Lee with the confederate flag on its roof–as it was seen in the TV series.
 We have elected to cease the licensing of these product categories.”

 The #ConfederateTakeDown can be looked at one of two ways:

 - The media is capitalizing on the moment to fulfill the liberal agenda of eliminating the confederate flag and shaming those who associate with it.

 - Those in power have finally realized that the Confederate flat is a symbol or racism, not the symbol of rebellion as it’s been portrayed.